johnson-hung/naive-raycasting/README.md

 	brew install sdl2_ttf
 	```

-Then, you may build the program by executing the following commands under the project root directory:
+Then, you may compile the program by executing the following commands under the project root directory:
  ```
  make
  ```